Our structure reflects the industries we regulate. Read more about us and what we do.

-Establishing Victoria’s Office of Climate Change in 2007 before heading the secretariat for the Garnaut Climate Change Review, Ron was appointed chairperson of the Essential Services Commission of Victoria in late 2008.
+He was a Deputy Secretary for the Department of Premier and Cabinet.
+He also established Victoria’s Office of Climate Change in 2007 and headed the secretariat for the Garnaut Climate Change Review.
+Ron was appointed Chair of the Essential Services Commission of Victoria in 2008.

 Richard Clarke – Commissioner

-After working for many years as an economist in the public and private sectors, Richard Clarke was appointed a part-time commissioner for the Essential Services Commission in March 2014.
+After working for many years as an economist in the public and private sectors, Richard Clarke was appointed a part-time commissioner in March 2014.

-Richard graduated with a Master of Economics from Monash University before working at Monash University’s Centre of Policy Studies followed by more than five years as chief economist for Shell Australia.
-Richard’s resume also includes stints with the Victorian Department of Treasury and Finance, the Australian and New Zealand Productivity Commissions, the Better Regulation Executive (London), and the Victorian Competition and Efficiency Commission.
+Richard graduated with a Master of Economics from Monash University.
+He worked at Monash University’s Centre of Policy Studies followed by more than five years as chief economist for Shell Australia.
+Richard’s resume also includes stints with the Victorian Department of Treasury and Finance, the Australian, Queensland and New Zealand productivity commissions, the Better Regulation Executive (London), and the Victorian Competition and Efficiency Commission.

 Kate Symons – Commissioner

-Kate Symons was appointed part-time commissioner in October 2016.
-A lawyer with qualifications in public administration and corporate governance, Kate has experience across a number of sectors.
+Kate was appointed part-time commissioner in October 2016.
+As a lawyer with qualifications in public administration and corporate governance, Kate has experience across a number of sectors.

 Kate has particular expertise in risk, compliance and governance issues.
-She acted as solicitor-assisting for the HIH Royal Commission, has held roles within the university sector and the Federal Court, and has worked in private practice both in Australia and overseas.
+She acted as solicitor-assisting for the HIH Royal Commission, has held roles within the university sector and the Federal Court of Australia, and has worked in private practice both in Australia and overseas.

 Dr John Hamill – Chief Executive Officer

-John Hamill has a strong public sector background, gained primarily from roles in strategic micro-economic analysis, budget management, organisational performance and policy development.
+John has strong public sector experience, particularly in strategic micro-economic analysis, budget management, organisational perfofrmance and policy development.
 Most recently, he was the Manager of Input Methodologies, then General Manager, Regulation at the Commerce Commission of New Zealand.

 John also held several roles at the New Zealand Ministry of Justice and has a PhD in English literature from Victoria University of Wellington.